 Are you a logical thinker with good planning, execution, and problem-solving skills?
-Then, you can consider becoming a consultant in Australia.
+Then, consider becoming a consultant in Australia.

 Consultants possess an in-depth understanding of an organisation's particular industry or challenges.
-They recommend changes in the operations, workforce, or workflow to help companies streamline their processes and become more productive, efficient, and profitable.
+They recommend operations, workforce, or workflow changes to help companies streamline their processes and become more productive, efficient, and profitable.

 To become a consultant, you must complete a Bachelor's degree in accounting, business, finance, business administration, commerce, or a related field.
 Completing a consulting internship and course improves your chances of success.

 This article will help you understand the role of a consultant, earning potential, job prospects, and pathway to pursue this profession.

 Consultants specialise in a specific niche and help solve specific challenges or problems of businesses so that it stays competitive and profitable.